Updated climate policies research shows competitive gap is widening for NZ farmers

 Acland notes there have been some positive developments in New Zealand, with Government announcements around not pricing agricultural emissions, revised methane reduction targets and limits on the amount of carbon forestry that can be entered into the ETS.

-Australia, for example, has finalised its Agriculture and Land Sector Plan, which does not have specific targets for reductions in agricultural emissions.
+“For example, the Australian Government - released its Agriculture and Land Sector Plan last year, which does not have specific targets for reductions in agricultural emissions.
 Australia is not at this stage aiming to reduce gross reductions from agriculture until after 2040.

 She says the report’s findings have a range of implications for New Zealand’s approach to managing agricultural emissions.